Changes could be coming to park in Williamsport after employee attacked

 Then, someone throws a basketball that hit Parker in the head.

-He's okay but the video angered people in this neighborhood.
+He's okay, but the video angered people in this neighborhood.

 "The community needs to sit down with the parents and, you know what I mean, address the issue," said Tony Bacon.